phanibalaji/IstioSamples/IstioSample/upstreamNode/README.md

-2. The docker image is already built and uploaded to phanibalaji/istio-sample-images at `https://cloud.docker.com/repository/registry-1.docker.io/phanibalaji/istio-sample-images` Otherwise, if you want to build the image by yourself go to step 6 and comeback after completing all the subsequent steps upto step 8.
+2. The docker image is already built and uploaded to phanibalaji/istio-sample-images at `https://cloud.docker.com/repository/registry-1.docker.io/phanibalaji/istio-sample-images` Otherwise, if you want to build the image by yourself follow the steps in the section `Steps to build upstream node image` and comeback after completing all the steps.

 3. Run the below command to deploy the `upstreamnode-v1` POD, associated service and detsinationRule.
    ```